davidogara/hetGPy/README.md

 ## Installing and Environments

-* `hetGPy` is not yet available as a compiled package, but you can build the package by doing the following:
+* `hetGPy` is not yet available as a compiled package on pypi, but you can build the package by doing the following:
 * At the moment, we use [poetry](https://python-poetry.org/) so dependencies can be installed with:

 1. Install dependencies with [poetry](https://python-poetry.org/)